Skip to contents

 eda_qq(s1, s2)

-The QQ plot’s grey boxes are shifted towards lower values.
-The grey boxes show the mid 50% of values for each batch (aka, the IQR range).
-When the IQR is shifted towards lower values or higher values, this suggests skewed data.
+The QQ plot’s shaded regions are shifted towards lower values.
+The shaded regions show the mid 75% of values for each batch.
+When the regions are shifted towards lower values or higher values, this suggests skewed data.
 Another telltale sign of a skewed dataset is the gradual dispersion of the points in any of the two diagonal directions.
 Here, we go from a relatively high density of points near the lower values and a lower density of points near higher values.
 This does not preclude us from identifying multiplicative/additive offsets, but many statistical procedures benefit from a symmetrical distribution.
 Given that the values are measures of concentration, we might want to adopt a log transformation.
 The power transformation is defined with the p argument (a power parameter value of 0 defines a log transformation).

 eda_qq(s1, s2, p = 0)